 Computer Science (programming and understanding how digital systems work)

-digital literacy (evaluating digital content and using technology safely and respectfullty)
+Digital Literacy (evaluating digital content and using technology safely and respectfully)

 At The Spinney Primary School we try to use computers and technologies as much as possible to enhance our curriculum and help children learn key skills.
 We believe that a clear and effective scheme of work that provides coverage in line with the National Curriculum is essential to meet the requirements of our children in order for them to thrive.
 To ensure that children are exposed to high quality lessons, focussing on the skills and knowledge required to be 'computational thinkers', we have invested in PurpleMash.
 This ensures that all key areas of the computing curriculum are taught and revisited during a child's primary school years.
 This allows our children to build on their learning year after year, building on their vocabulary and also to practice skills where they may or may not be as confident and likewise, progress their knowledge and skills even further.